 Getting antioxidants for the body is easy.
 One option is to eat nutrient-dense food that is high in antioxidants.
 The other option is to take food supplements, which are fortunately readily available on the market.

-Grapes
+• Grapes

 Grapes have essential phytochemicals, namely, proanthocyanidin and anthocyanin, which help boost one’s immune system.
 Aside from antioxidants, this fruit boasts of selenium and vitamin C.

-Blueberries
+• Blueberries

 Blueberries are another excellent source of antioxidants as they contain plenty of minerals and vitamins that help boost the body’s immune system.
-Likewise, red berries particularly strawberries and raspberries can provide the body with a good amount of antioxidants.
+Likewise, red berries, particularly strawberries and raspberries, can provide the body with a good amount of antioxidants.

-It is no secret that dark vegetables such as kale, broccoli, collard green, and spinach have various health benefits including providing our bodies with the much-needed antioxidants.
+It is no secret that dark vegetables such as kale, broccoli, collard green, and spinach have various health benefits, including providing our bodies with much-needed antioxidants.
 Dark vegetables are nutrient-dense as they contain vitamins, A, C, and E, as well as calcium.
 Plus, they also boast of potassium and magnesium.

 Vegetables like kale, leeks, and lettuce also have quercetin and lutein, which are very potent antioxidants.

-Easy Consumption of Antioxidants
+Easy consumption of antioxidants

 Nuts boast of having phytochemicals namely, plant sterols and resveratrol, which aid in lowering cholesterol levels.

-Teas are more than just mere beverages as they contain two potent phytochemicals, namely pro anthocyanin and anthocyanin, which are great in fighting off inflammation.
+Teas are more than just mere beverages as they contain two potent phytochemicals, pro anthocyanin and anthocyanin, which are great in fighting inflammation.
 Plus, teas also boast of having catechins, widely known antioxidants for their ability to prevent cell damage that can result in cancer formation.

 Green tea is one of the teas that provide the most phytochemicals as it has the catechin epigallocatechin gallate.